Close-up sample of rock texture

 What You Will Learn

-This is a hands-on, immersive workshop covering the full spectrum of coloring techniques used in professional scenic and decorative concrete environments.
-Over three full days, we will work through:
+This is a hands-on, immersive three days covering the full spectrum of coloring techniques used in professional scenic and decorative concrete work.
+Not theory.
+Actual practice, on actual surfaces, with real feedback along the way.

-Color Gradation : How to use shifting color to tell a story.
-A single gradation can communicate age, geological history, and drama.
-We will explore how to design and execute gradations that feel completely natural.
+Color Gradation A single gradation can communicate age, history, and drama all at once.
+We will explore how shifting color tells the story of a surface over time, and how to design and execute gradations that feel completely natural rather than painted on.

-Rustication : How to convince the eye that concrete is metal, that new is old, that man-made is weathered.
-Rust effects are among the most requested finishes in themed environments and one of the most satisfying to master.
+Rustication This is concrete.
+Color is what convinces you it is metal, that something new is decades old, that a man-made surface has been weathering in the elements for years.
+Rust and aging effects are among the most requested finishes in themed environments and one of the most satisfying techniques to get right.

-Naturalistic Differences : Nature is never uniform.
-Every rock in a rubble pile has its own story.
-We will explore how to give individual elements their own identity while keeping the overall composition cohesive and believable.
+Naturalistic Differences Nature is never uniform.
+Every rock in a rubble pile has its own history.
+We will explore how to give individual elements their own character while keeping the overall composition cohesive and believable, which is one of the hardest things to teach and one of the most valuable things to learn.

-Color Palettes and Mixing : How to build a palette from natural references, how to mix consistently, and how to adjust on the fly when conditions change.
+Color Palettes and Mixing How to build a palette from natural references, mix consistently across a large surface, and adjust on the fly when the light changes, the material behaves differently than expected, or the client walks onto the job site with new opinions.

-Paint Viscosities and Application : Brush, roller, spray, and everything in between.
-Different viscosities produce dramatically different results.
-We will work through each approach and discuss when to use what.
+Paint Viscosities and Application Brush, roller, spray, and everything in between.
+Different viscosities produce dramatically different results and knowing which tool to reach for in which situation is a skill most people develop slowly through trial and error.
+We will work through each approach directly and talk through the decision-making behind them.

-Masking and Displacement : Techniques for creating clean edges, protecting finished areas, and using displacement methods to achieve texture effects through color alone.
+Masking and Displacement How to create clean edges, protect finished areas, and use displacement methods to achieve texture effects through color alone.
+Techniques that look complicated from the outside but become intuitive once you have done them with your own hands.

-Integral vs. Topical Color : The industry offers more options than ever for how color is introduced into a project.
-We will look at both integral and topical approaches, discuss when each makes sense, and explore how to combine them for maximum effect.
+Integral vs. Topical Color The industry offers more options than ever for how color enters a project.
+We will look at both approaches, discuss when each makes sense, and explore how combining them strategically can produce results that neither achieves on its own.

 Who This Workshop Is For